BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/NestedDataLog.md

 - Strings.
 - Booleans.

-Now we begin to look at the handling of objects in class `RateLimit`, some of whose values are _not_ scalars, but are actually instances of other data objects.
+Now we begin to look at the handling of objects in class `RateLimit`, some of whose values are _not_ scalars, but are actually _instances of other data objects_.
 In other words, they're nested data objects.

 ## Example Test